Klimaat-Helpdesk/website/README.md

 This project uses docker and docker-compose.

-To build the containers with the right dependencies and also install the pip requirements, use:
+To build the containers with the right dependencies, install the node dependencies (for the style of the templates) and the pip requirements (for the django applications), use:

     $ docker-compose -f local.yml build